mytrannn22/Increase-website-conversion-rate/README.md

 This project aims to explore data by using SQL on [Google BigQuery](https://cloud.google.com/bigquery), quick visualize data by using Google Sheet, draw significant insights and give recommendations for the business question: ***How to increase the website conversion rate?***

 ## II.
-Dataset Access
+Dataset Access and Overview

+### Access to dataset

-The dataset is [theLook eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce), stored on BigQuery Public Data.
+The dataset is in [theLook eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce), stored on BigQuery Public Data.
 TheLook is a fictitious eCommerce clothing site developed by the [Looker](https://cloud.google.com/looker?hl=en_US) team.
 The contents of this dataset are synthetic, and are provided to industry practitioners for the purpose of product discovery, testing, and evaluation.
+The dataset is refreshed on a daily basis.

  To access the dataset, follow these steps:
 * Log in to your Google Cloud Platform account and create a new project.